dxrcy/phonet-old/README.md

 # TODO

+- Fix 'line number' error tracing with semicolon use... how ?
+- Add more docs
 - Change class substitution strategy
 - - Find `/<.*>/` in string
 - - Replace w value or return error if invalid name
-- Fix 'line number' error tracing with semicolon use... how ?
-- Add minify method on `Phoner` struct
 - Add tests !
 - Remove unnecessary `clone`s where possible